Tw1sm/tw1sm.github.io/_posts/2021-02-1-kerberos-conversion.md

 Rubeus.exe monitor /interval:1
 ~~~

 Now it may be sufficent to just wait and see what privileged or high-interest users/computers authenticate to our compromised host, or it may be possible to force a sensitive system to authenticate through the printerbug.
-In this case, I've just waiting until a domain admin, `vizimir`, has logged in and pulled their TGT:
+In this case, I've just waited until a domain admin, `vizimir`, has logged in and pulled their TGT:

 ![Vizimir TGT](/assets/posts/kerberos-conversion/capture-viz-tgt.png){: .mx-auto.d-block :}

-Now that we've got a ticket, we can explore the various tools that can utilize them and the formats required.
+Now that we've got a ticket, we can explore the various tools that can utilize them and the various ticket formats.

 # Rubeus (base64 or .kirbi)
 We'll start with the easiest one.
 Rubeus can import a TGT to the current logon session from either a `base64` string or a `.kirbi` file.
 We'll stick with base64 since it's the most straightforward and also the format in which Rubeus initally presents the ticket to us.